Business Energy Investment Tax Credit: History

-Current energy tax policy
+Latest energy tax policy

 On June 28, 2005, the Senate approved an expansive energy bill with an 11-year, $18.6 billion package of energy tax breaks with a renewed focus toward renewable energy resources and conservation.
 Tax credits were introduced for Solar Water Heat, Solar Space Heat, Solar Thermal Electric, Solar Thermal Process Heat, Photovoltaics, Wind, Biomass, Geothermal Electric, Fuel Cells, Geothermal Heat Pumps, CHP/Cogeneration, Solar Hybrid Lighting, Microturbines, and Geothermal Direct-Use.

 These tax credits were greatly expanded in 2008 as part of the Energy Improvement and Extension Act of 2008.
 The American Recovery and Reinvestment Act of 2009 is the latest expansion of energy tax credits and has laid out the framework of tax credit policy until 31 December 2016.

 Incentives

 Solar

 Technologies that directly convert solar energy to electric, heat water, and heat space are included in the tax credit.
 Solar credits do not have a maximum.
 30% of all expenditures can be included in the credit.
 Eligible technologies for the solar credit are equipment that uses solar energy to generate electricity, to heat or cool (or provide hot water for use in) a structure, or to provide solar process heat.
 Hybrid lighting systems that use fiber optics to distribute light and illuminate the inside of a building are also eligible for the credit.
 Passive solar systems and solar pool heating systems are not included in the credit.